 We knew that casting Toni would be pivotal.
 We auditioned in New York and L.A. and Chicago in multiple trips to both New York and L.A., and finally on a second round in L.A., Laurel Vale, who plays Toni, and Nicole Dionne (Mona), they read together, and they did the almost break-up and my husband and I were both in tears.
 It was so obvious that that was Toni and Mona, and I had seen Mona as kind of buoyant but there was something that Nicole brought that sparked Laurel into magic even more and vice versa.
 The challenge however, and I say this at every Q&A, when we went to do the dancing part, Laurel had never danced a step, and she was terrible (laughs).

 If you didn’t cry a little when Taystee turned down Poussey’s advances in the second season of OITNB, what is wrong with you?
-We’re just holding out hope that Taystee sees the light so the gal pals can start lesbianing together.
+We really held out hope that these two pals would fall truly, madly in love some day, but anyone who's caught up on this season knows our hopes have been dashed.

 She was at a screening of the film at Film Out in San Diego and she mentioned that.